-Although the solution time of the MCTS rule is longer than that of the other algorithms, this is consistent with our contribution.
-We aim to determine the optimal pivot iterations and the corresponding pivot paths for the input instance.
-Furthermore, we provided the best supervision label for the simplex method.
+Although the solution time of the MCTS rule is longer than other algorithms, this is still consistent with our contribution.
+We aim to determine the optimal pivot iterations and all corresponding pivot paths for the input instance.
+Furthermore, we provide the best supervision labels for the simplex method.
 Additionally, in Section 7, we present two methods from the perspective of CPU and GPU to improve the efficiency of collecting supervision labels.
 Thus, this method is more applicable to super large-scale problems.